 PDie of other causesDie= PDie*(λSAλOvall )

 The microsimulation model utilized in this analysis is an adaptation of the state-transition microsimulation algorithm proposed for modeling for health decision sciences18.
 The model includes two health states: COVID-19 infection detected during hospitalization and Dead.
 The model tracks whether those who die do so because of COVID-19 or from other causes.
-After obtaining these results, we projected the quality-adjusted expectancy (QALE) and lifetime healthcare costs for the surviving population using a Markov model time-dependent of two states: Alive and Dead.
+After obtaining these results, we projected the quality-adjusted life expectancy (QALE) and lifetime healthcare costs for the surviving population using a Markov model time-dependent of two states: Alive and Dead.
 The probabilities of transition by age and sex were derived from the background mortality rates and we use specific sex and age group utilities.
 The table of estimates of these projections can be found in the appendix section.

 Figure 1: Model structure.
 States for the microsimulation and markov model.